heptarch/heptarch.github.io/drafts/demon.md

 infinitely beneath the notice of Ellen Watson, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible shape before her.

-Induction coils hum, as a hundred electromagnets, scattered beneath London, gently wobble giant vats of halocarbon.
+Induction coils hum, and a hundred electromagnets scattered across the breadth of London gently wobble giant vats of halocarbon.

-So, Ellen thinks, is how you
-summon a demon.
+So, Ellen thinks, this is how you summon a demon.

 <p align="center">
   ⁂